-- On the touchscreen, touch the device with which you want to pair.
-Within a few seconds, the touchscreen displays a randomly generated number, and your device should display the same number.
+- On the touchscreen, touch the phone with which you want to pair.
+Within a few seconds, the touchscreen displays a randomly generated number, and your phone should display the same number.

-- Check that the number displayed on your device matches the number displayed on the touchscreen.
-Then, on your device, confirm that you want to pair.
+- Check that the number displayed on your phone matches the number displayed on the touchscreen.
+Then, on your phone, confirm that you want to pair.

-- If prompted on your device, specify whether you want to allow Model X to access your contacts and media files.
+- If prompted on your phone, specify whether you want to allow Model X to access your contacts and media files.

-When paired, Model X automatically connects to the device, and the touchscreen displays the Bluetooth symbol next to the device’s name to indicate that the connection is active.
+When paired, Model X automatically connects to the phone, and the touchscreen displays the Bluetooth symbol next to the phone’s name to indicate that the connection is active.

 Connecting to Wi-Fi

 Wi-Fi is available as a data connection method and is often faster than cellular data networks.
 Connecting to Wi-Fi is especially useful in areas with limited or no cellular connectivity.
-To ensure fast, reliable delivery of software and map updates, Tesla recommends leaving Model X connected to a Wi-Fi network whenever possible (for example, when parked overnight).
+To ensure fast, reliable delivery of software and map updates, Tesla recommends leaving your vehicle connected to a Wi-Fi network whenever possible (for example, if parked in your garage overnight).

-- Touch 'Controls' > Wi-Fi icon at the top of the 'Controls' screen.
-Model X begins to scan and display detected Wi-Fi networks that are within range.
+- Touch the cellular icon (usually LTE or 3G) on the top corner of your touchscreen.
+Model X will start scanning and display the detected Wi-Fi networks that are within range.